jorgetrejo36/resume-projects/ToDoListEJS/readme.md

-# Basic To-Do List implemented with EJS
+# To-Do List implemented with EJS

-Description: This is a simple to-do list implemented with EJS.
+Description: This is a to-do list web app implemented with EJS.
 You are able to add and delete list items and they will automatically update.
 All list items will be saved locally with MongoDB.
 You can also create/access different lists by doing the following: localhost:3000/<new-list-name>.
 This project uses the following technologies and languages: EJS, HTML, CSS, and Javascript along with several NPM packages.